Apple's iPhone 4S breaks early order record

 "It's not the first million.
 We know there's a large loyal base of users.
 They need to sell more than 20 million of these in this quarter to hit estimates," said Gillis.
 "Apple needs to break records to hit expectations."

-Apple also must try to stem market share gains by phones running Google Inc's Android software.
-Samsung Electronics Co Ltd, which uses Android, is catching up with Apple in worldwide market share.
+Apple also must try to stem market share gains by phones running Google Inc's (GOOG.O) Android software.
+Samsung Electronics Co Ltd (005930.KS), which uses Android, is catching up with Apple in worldwide market share.

 AT&T, which had exclusive U.S. rights to sell the iPhone for more than three years, took more than 200,000 orders for the 4S in the first 12 hours after it went on sale.